 In August 2018 Eutelsat sold the interest in its Eutelsat 25b/Es’hail-1 satellite to Es’hailSat satellite operator, based in Qatar, in a 135 million euro deal (156.30 million USD).
 Eutelsat 25b/Es’Hail-1 was launched by Arianespace in 2013 and became Qatar’s first communications satellite.
 The satellite, provides coverage of Middle-East, North Africa and Central-Asia.

-In April 2021 Eutelsat took a 24% stake in OneWeb by investing 550 million USD, making a substantial move in Low-Earth Orbit (LEO).
+In April 2021 Eutelsat took a 24% stake in OneWeb by investing 550 million USD, making a substantial move in Low-Earth Orbit (LEO),but this percentage has diminished to 17.6% as a result of additional investments from other organizations including SoftBank and Hanwha.
 The investment closes the gap in funding necessary for OneWeb to complete its mega-constellation in the sky of 648 LEO satellites.
 OneWeb was bought out of bankruptcy in 2020 by the British government and Indian conglomerate Bharti Global, and launched another 36 spacecraft, taking its total in-orbit network to 182.